mavlink/mavlink-devguide/en/services/gimbal_v2.md

 ## Introduction

-The gimbal protocol allows a pilot or operator to control the attitude/orientation of cameras (or other sensors) mounted on the drone.
+The gimbal protocol allows MAVLink control over the attitude/orientation of cameras (or other sensors) mounted on the drone.
-The orientation can either be controlled in real time using e.g. a joystick from a ground station, set as part of a mission, or based on tracking by a camera.
+The orientation can be controlled in: real time using (e.g. a joystick from a ground station), set as part of a mission, or based on camera tracking.

-The goal of the gimbal protocol is to enable such use cases while avoiding conflicts between the actors trying to controle it.
-It should also enable status information for developers, configurators, as well as users of the drone.
+The protocol also defines what status information is published for developers, configurators, as well as users of the drone.
+It additionally provides guidance to manage conflicts between commands from different sources.

-The protocol is designed in a way to support various hardware setups and gimbal capabilities.
+The protocol supports a number of hardware setups, and enables gimbals with varying capabilities.

+> **Note** The original protocol design document [can be found here](https://docs.google.com/document/d/16pekKRXLN2FhlL9YNFP983cjfBKAsDwN0gOSks8USo4/edit?usp=sharing).

 ## Concepts

 ### Gimbal Manager and Gimbal Device

-To accommodate for gimbals with varying degrees of capabilities and various hardware setups, we split up "the gimbal" into essentially two parts:
+To accommodate for gimbals with varying degrees of capabilities and various hardware setups, "a gimbal" is conceptually split into two parts:
-- **The gimbal device**: the actual gimbal device, hardware and software.
+- **Gimbal Device:** the actual gimbal device, hardware and software.
-- **The gimbal manager**: software responsible to deconflict different gimbal messages and commands.
+- **Gimbal Manager:** software to deconflict gimbal messages and commands from different sources, and to abstract the capabilities of the **Gimbal Device** from gimbal users.

-This results in two message sets:
-- Gimbal manager message set: communication by anyone to gimbal manager.
-- Gimbal device message set: communication between gimbal manager and gimbal.

-Note that by default the gimbal manager is by default implemented by the autopilot.

-### Message flow

-The ground station or any other user facing API such as an SDK are never to send messages directly to the gimbal device but always to the gimbal manager.
-However, the gimbal can and should broadcast its status to everyone, not just the gimbal manager.
+The gimbal manager and gimbal device expose respective *message sets* that can be used for: querying capabilities, publishing status, and various types of orientation/attitude control.
+The gimbal manager message set can also be used for gimbal manager discovery.

+The key concept to understand is that a *Gimbal Manager* has a 1:1 relationship with a particular *Gimbal Device*, and is the only party on the MAVLink network that is allowed to directly command that device (and does so using the *Gimbal Device message set*).

-> **Note** The gimbal device must act only upon gimbal device messages that come from the gimbal manager!
+> **Note** The gimbal device must act only upon messages that come from the associated gimbal manager!
+  The device will however *broadcast* its status to all parties on the network (not just its manager).

+MAVLink applications (ground stations, developer APIs like the MAVSDK, etc.), and any other software that wants to control a particular gimbal, must do so via its *Gimbal Manager*, using the *Gimbal Manager message set*.

+Note that the gimbal manager is (by default) implemented by the autopilot.

 ### Common set-ups

-Below are three common hardware set-ups as anticipated:
+This section outlines the three most common hardware set-ups.

 #### Simple gimbal directly connected to autopilot